Stocks and shares ISAs explained

 You can also put individual shares in an ISA but you will need a self-select ISA for this.
 You can also put unit trusts, OEICs and so on in a self-select ISA.
 These ISAs are usually offered by stockbrokers.

 Any gains and the income from a stocks and shares ISA are tax-free.
 So you don't have to pay income tax on any income, dividend tax on any dividends, or capital gains tax on any profits when you sell.
 Changes to the way dividends are taxed outside of ISAs make stocks and shares ISAs potentially more attractive for people with significant dividend income.
-Since April 2016 every individual has a £5,000 Dividend Allowance.
+Since April 6th, 2017 every individual has a £5,000 Dividend Allowance.
 That means the first £5,000 of dividends earned in a year is tax free.
-But any dividend income above £5,000 is taxed at 7.5% for basic-rate taxpayers, 32.5% for higher-rate taxpayers and 38.1% for additional-rate taxpayers.
+However, from April 2018 this is to be cut to £2,000.
+In 2017/2018 any dividend income above £5,000 is taxed at 7.5% for basic-rate taxpayers, 32.5% for higher-rate taxpayers and 38.1% for additional-rate taxpayers.

 You must be 18 or over to invest in a stocks and shares ISA but you can invest in a cash ISA from age 16.